Our work: Learning Differences and the Future of Special Education

 The Challenge

-Across the U.S., 95% of teachers have had students designated for special education services or accommodations in their classrooms.
+In the United States, 95% of teachers have had students designated for special education services or accommodations in their classrooms.
 Many educators lack the knowledge and skills needed to design and assess learning for the wide range of students they teach.
 Meanwhile, 48 states report severe shortages of special educators.
 Compounding the lack of prepared teachers are systems that don’t talk to each other and research that doesn’t make it into practice.
 All of these factors contribute to dismal graduation rates and limited post‐secondary options for children with diverse needs.
 In turn, that translates to under‐employment and lifelong limitations.

 Faculty Directors

-Bio photo of Elizabeth Kozleski
+Headshot of Elizabeth Kozleski

 Elizabeth Kozleski

-Faculty Co-Director, Learning Differences
+Faculty Co-Director, Learning Differences Initiative

-Bio photo of Ira Lit
+Headshot of Ira Lit

 Ira Lit

-Faculty Co-Director, Learning Differences
+Faculty Co-Director, Learning Differences Initiative

 programs

-Automated Online Assessment of Reading Ability to Enable Personalized Education
+Rapid Online Assessment of Reading (ROAR)